 To promote entrepreneurship and innovation by building lucrative channels of sharing of Best Practices are imperative.
 Forum 2021 launched the Knowledge Bank developed to showcase different elements of each SCO Member States such as details of their startup ecosystems, incubators, investors, policies, etc. The Knowledge Bank aims not only to serve as a guide to the startup stakeholders in the ecosystem but also to capsulate information that shall enable aspiring entrepreneurs to successfully pursue their journey.

-To encourage global corporates and investors to work closely with startups and provide local entrepreneurs with much-needed support and market access, structured models of engagement with corporates and investors are critical.
-Forum 2021 launches the Open Innovation Challenge in partnership with the foundations, corporates, and investors to recognize and reward sector-agnostic startups.
+To encourage global corporations and investors to work closely with startups and provide local entrepreneurs with much-needed support and market access, structured models of engagement with corporations and investors are critical.
+Forum 2021 launches the Open Innovation Challenge in partnership with foundations, corporations, and investors to recognise and reward sector-agnostic startups.
 This Open Innovation Challenge enables the identification of solutions that can be implemented in the SCO Member States.
 These Corporates, Foundations, and Investors will provide incentives such as cash grants, pilot projects, incubators, mentorship, co-development opportunity among others to the winning startups from all SCO Member States.
 Open Innovation Challenge

 DPIIT and Startup India hosted the first-ever SCO Startup Forum on 27th October 2020.
 The SCO Startup Forum laid the foundation for multilateral cooperation and engagement for startups among the SCO Member States.
-Minister of Commerce & Industry, Consumer Affairs, Food & Public Distribution and Textiles, Government of India, Shri Piyush Goyal, SCO Secretary-General, His Excellency Vladimir Norov, were among the dignitaries present during the launch of the SCO Startup Forum 2020.
+Minister of Commerce and Industry, Consumer Affairs, Food & Public Distribution, and Textiles, Government of India, Shri Piyush Goyal, and SCO Secretary-General, His Excellency Vladimir Norov, were among the dignitaries present during the launch of the SCO Startup Forum 2020.

 The Forum was one of its kind- the virtual platform was customized to represent the Indian culture in augmented reality.
 The Forum had 1 plenary session and 6 simultaneous activity zones wherein 11 different activities were held within 3.5 hours in three languages- English, Mandarin, and Russian.
 A fleet of Russian and Mandarin interpreters supported the live interpretation throughout the journey of the SCO Startup Forum making it more accessible.
 The Forum also received global participation- 2,600+ observers from 60 countries and 6 continents registered for the SCO Startup Forum.